...

 💧 Your Budget

-You might have champagne tastes but only have a beer budget.
-There are filtration systems at every budget level, providing varying degrees of efficiency.
+You might like champagne but only have a beer budget.
+Filtration systems are available at every budget level, providing varying degrees of efficiency.

 💧 Where you need your Water Supply Filtered

-Some people only need a single tap.
-Whereas others may need every tap in the whole house filtered.
-Different filters can provide different volumes of clean and/or disinfected water.
+Some people only require a single tap filtered, while others may prefer every tap in the whole house being filtered.
+Different filters can provide different volumes of clean and disinfected water.

 💧 Maintenance and On-going Costs

-Most filters and ultraviolet sterilization systems have a limited operational life.
-They will need replacement or servicing anywhere from 6-month to 12-month intervals.
+Most filtration and ultraviolet sterilisation systems have a limited operational life.
+They will need replacement or servicing 6 to 12-month intervals.
 Even “washable” filters need maintenance and eventually need to be replaced.
-Dirty filters can harbor bacteria that can make you ill.
+Dirty filters can harbour bacteria that can make you ill.

 Reverse Osmosis | Pristine Water Systems